“Gentlemen, I have arrived and there will be no withdrawal without written orders and these orders shall never be issued.” – Sam Manekshaw

 After being commissioned, Sam was attached to the 2 Royal Scots.
 Since his name was a mouthful for most of the officers of the Scottish Regiment, they abridged it to “Mr Mackintosh”!

-Nearly a decade later, the outbreak of World War II led to Japanese forces invading Burma, and, in February 1942, Manekshaw saw action during the battle of Sittang bridge.
+Nearly a decade later, the outbreak of World War II saw Japanese forces invading Burma – which was a British colony in those days.
+In February 1942, Manekshaw saw action in the battle of Sittang bridge.
 During a counter-offensive, he was hit nine times in the stomach by machine-gun fire – but continued to lead his soldiers.
 His exemplary leadership ultimately clinched the crucial Sittang bridge for the Allies.

 When the Divisional Commander, Sir David Tennent Cowan, heard of Manekshaw’s bravery, he rushed to the battle site, whipped off his own Military Cross ribbon and pinned it on the wounded officer’s chest, saying: “A dead person cannot be awarded a Military Cross.”